 Both Betterment and Wealthfront allocate your portfolio primarily between stock index ETF’s and bond index ETF’s.
-Wealthfront, however, diversifies beyond a basic stocks and bonds-only portfolio, by adding other asset classes to the mix.
+Wealthfront, however, diversifies beyond basic stocks and bonds-only portfolio, by adding other asset classes to the mix.

 Wealthfront includes real estate and natural resources in your portfolio mix.
 This takes the form of a position in a real estate investment trust, as well as a natural resources-based ETF.
-This gives the Wealthfront portfolio an advantage in a strong real estate market, as well as potentially higher returns in the event of a return to inflation, since natural resources tend to be most significantly affected by rising prices.
+This gives the Wealthfront portfolio an advantage in a strong real estate market, as well as potentially higher returns in the event of a return to inflation since natural resources tend to be most significantly affected by rising prices.

-Both services provide tax-advantaged investing within their portfolio management, through tax loss harvesting, and the use of index-based ETFs.
-The ETFs are tax efficient since they involve only a minimum amount of capital gains generating stock sales.
+Both services provide tax-advantaged investing within their portfolio management, through tax-loss harvesting, and the use of index-based ETFs.
+The ETFs are tax-efficient since they involve only a minimum amount of capital gains generating stock sales.
 But each platform goes about the specifics in different ways.

-Betterment offers its Tax-Coordinated Portfolio service, which allocates investments between taxable accounts and tax-deferred accounts, to create the most tax efficient portfolio possible.
+Betterment offers its Tax-Coordinated Portfolio service, which allocates investments between taxable accounts and tax-deferred accounts, to create the most tax-efficient portfolio possible.
 For example, equity investments, like stock ETF’s, are steered toward taxable investment accounts.
 This is because equity investments can most benefit from the tax-loss harvesting strategy.
-On the other hand, fixed income investments, such as ETF’s that invest in bonds, are directed into tax-deferred accounts, since they pay taxable interest income, and are not well-suited to tax loss harvesting.
+On the other hand, fixed-income investments, such as ETF’s that invest in bonds, are directed into tax-deferred accounts, since they pay taxable interest income, and are not well-suited to tax-loss harvesting.

 These portfolios are available with account balances between $100,000 and $500,000.
 Within each portfolio, up to 500 individual stocks will be purchased from the S&P 500 index, rather than through an index-based ETF.
 On larger balances, they purchase up to 1,000 stocks from the S&P 1500 index.

 For taxable account balances over $500,000, Wealthfront offers Smart Beta.
-It's a strategy that uses multiple factors to determine the weighing of stocks in a portfolio.
+It's a strategy that uses multiple factors to determine the weighting of stocks in a portfolio.
 Traditional index-based investing relies on market capitalization.
 That is, the companies with the highest market capitalization weigh the most heavily in a portfolio.
 Smart Beta deemphasizes market capitalization in favor of multi-factor models.
 This service is available at no additional fee.

 Premium Portfolio Management Levels

-Betterment Premium provides all of the services available in Betterment’s regular portfolio management package, but also includes in-depth advice on investments held outside Betterment, as well as unlimited access to their Certified Financial Planners (CFPs) for guidance on life events.
+Betterment Premium provides all of the services available in Betterment’s regular portfolio management package but also includes in-depth advice on investments held outside Betterment, as well as unlimited access to their Certified Financial Planners (CFPs) for guidance on life events.
 These events include marriage, having children, retirement or managing equity-based compensation.
 You must have a minimum account balance of $100,000.

 There is an extra fee for one-on-one expert advice – each 45 to 60 minutes in duration – as follows: